 A real attack is basically an assassination attempt on your life.
 The assailant is free to attack with impunity, since his tactics are not limited.
 He is not bound to any "rules" of combat, and you shouldn’t be either.
-Always remember that the best self-defense is Awareness and Avoidance with Escape the Number One objective.
-If you must fight to escape, you need methods that will give you the best chance to survive even if you're not an Olympic athlete.
+Always remember that the best self-defense is Awareness and Avoidance with Escape the Number One objective--BUT--if you must fight to escape, you need methods that will give you the best chance to survive even if you're not an Olympic athlete.

 Ironically, the movement dynamics of a real fight have nothing to do with the way most martial arts are trained, and everything to do with nature.
 Think carefully on this.
 Combat is ugly, nasty, and most of all--Chaotic.
 Classical training is very often beautiful, cooperative, and predictable.
 What does this all mean?
 Adaptivity and Improvisation is the only realistic way to train.
 We need to become masters of Chaos, not Forms.
 Guided Chaos Solution #1: Train Basic Tools...

 Real violence requires real tools.
 In a matter of life-and-death, you'd be better suited diligently training crushing, shattering, piercing and gouging strikes proven by American soldiers in World War II in a free-form context than patterned pushing, grabbing and locking maneuvers.